tslocum/TinyIB/README.md

     - If other files were updated, and you have made changes yourself:
       - Visit [GitLab](https://gitlab.com/tslocum/tinyib) and review the changes made in the update.
       - Ensure the update does not interfere with your changes.
- 3. Visit [GitLab](https://gitlab.com/tslocum/tinyib/wikis/NewSQLStructure) and check for new SQL queries which may be required to complete the update.

-**Database structure was last modified on *15th Sep 2015*.**  Are you unable to create new posts?
-Run the SQL on [this page](https://gitlab.com/tslocum/tinyib/wikis/NewSQLStructure) to finish the upgrade process.

 Migrating
 ------------